-- You should hire an accident attorney to help you prove fault in a brake check vehicle accident.
+• You should hire an accident attorney to help prove fault in a brake check vehicle accident.

-- It’s a common misconception that the rear-end driver is at fault for a brake check accident.
-Both drivers can be partially responsible, and the law will determine what damages they have to pay.
+• It’s a common misconception that the rear-end driver is at fault for a brake check accident.
+Both drivers can be partially responsible, and the law will determine the damages they must pay.

 What is Brake Checking?